 California-blend gasoline in Los Angeles tumbled to the lowest level against futures in more than a month as refineries restored supply and few buyers were seen in the market.

 Royal Dutch Shell Plc (RDSA) and Tesoro Corp.
-(TSO) finished planned maintenance at refineries in California last week, and BP Plc (BP/) resumed some production at the 266,000-barrel-a-day Cherry Point refinery in Washington.
+(TSO:US) finished planned maintenance at refineries in California last week, and BP Plc (BP/) resumed some production at the 266,000-barrel-a-day Cherry Point refinery in Washington.

 “Quite a bit of unplanned maintenance on the West Coast seems to be over,” David Hackett, president of Stillwater Associates, an independent fuel consultant in Irvine, California, said by telephone yesterday.
 “Prices are coming down in California pretty much in line with national prices, and they’ve got a ways to fall.”